yzhilong/tp/docs/DeveloperGuide.md

 and statistics displays also depend on `GameEntryList`.

-Below is a sequence diagram that shows how the UI parts would interact when a command that changes the games inside GameBook is executed. (e.g. a delete command)
+Below is a sequence diagram that shows how the UI parts would interact when a command is executed. (e.g. a delete command)

 ![DeleteSequenceDiagram(UI)](images/DeleteSequenceDiagram(Ui).png)